emmanuelrosa/erosanix/README.md

 - **nvidia-offload** - A script to run the specified program using NVIDIA offload rendering.
 - **pdf2png** - A simple pdf to png converter.
 - **rofi-menu** - My custom rofi menu scripts.
-- **vim-desktop** - A .desktop file to execute VIM using alacritty.
 - **gossip** - A desktop client for nostr.
-- **gossip-full** - A desktop client for nostr.
-Built from source, and enables video playback and CJK fonts.
 - **alice3** - An innovative block-based programming environment that makes it easy to create animations, build interactive narratives, or program simple games in 3D.

 #### Bitcoin utilities

 - **electrum-personal-server** - An lightweight, single-user implementation of the Electrum server protocol.
-- **specter-desktop** - A desktop GUI for Bitcoin Core optimised to work with hardware wallets.
 - **bitcoin-onion-nodes** - A list of over 1,000 Bitcoin Core nodes running as Tor v3 onion services or I2P nodes.
 - **blockstream-green** - A multi-platform, feature-rich Bitcoin and Liquid wallet.
 - **bisq2** - A decentralized bitcoin exchange network.

 #### Fonts

-- **battery-icons-font** - A font containing nothing but batteries.
-- **century-gothic** - Century Gothic font.
-- **trace-font** - Trace font.
+- battery-icons-font
+- century-gothic
+- trace-font
+- baby-plums-font
+- bubble-dance-monogram-font
+- kg-counting-stars-font
+- uchrony-circle-slab-font